-- Louisville Seminary requires a bachelor's degree from a regionally accredited college for all applicants for admission.
-Applicants without a bachelor's degree or a graduate of a college without accreditation recognized by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) or similar regional bodies may be eligible to enter the MDiv program at the Seminary by special action of the faculty, however. - 2.
-Students requesting special admission must work with the Admissions Office to plan a program leading to a bachelor's degree or its equivalent, either from a local institution or from an external degree program accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) or comparable regional bodies.
+- Louisville Seminary requires a baccalaureate degree from a regionally accredited college for admission to all master's-level programs.
+Those who hold a baccalaureate degree from a non-regionally accredited institution of higher education may be admitted on probation by special action of the faculty if the institution that conferred the baccalaureate degree is accredited by a US agency recognized by the Council for Higher Education Accreditation, or is approved by a Canadian provincial quality assurance agency, or is the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree. - 2.
+Students requesting special admission to the Master of Divinity degree program without any baccalaureate degree must work with the Admissions Office to plan a program leading to a baccalaureate degree or its equivalent, either from a local institution or from an external degree program.
 Applicants must apply before March 1 for fall admission and must come for an interview with the Admissions Committee.
 Such candidates, if admitted, are accepted provisionally and on probation as special students working toward a degree program.
-Ordinarily, after the completion of no more than 30 hours of course work-which must be completed in no more than three semesters-the faculty must approve a person in this category continuing in the degree program.
-Applicants without a bachelor's degree or a graduate of a college without regional accreditation are responsible for meeting the undergraduate educational requirements of their official church bodies and are advised that these requirements may not be satisfied by their special student program at Louisville Seminary. - 3.
-Upon the request of official church bodies, Louisville Seminary can arrange a special course of study for a person who does not have a bachelor's degree.
+Ordinarily, after the completion of no more than 27 hours of course work-which must be completed in no more than three semesters-the faculty must approve a person in this category continuing in the degree program.
+Applicants without a baccalaureate degree are responsible for meeting the undergraduate educational requirements of their official church bodies and are advised that these requirements may not be satisfied by their special student program at Louisville Seminary. - 3.
+Upon the request of official church bodies, Louisville Seminary can arrange a special course of study for a person who does not have a baccalaureate degree.
 This request must state the reasons for the request and that the applicant is capable of seminary-level study.
 A student successfully completing a special course of study may be given a certificate. - 4.
-Applications to our Master's degree programs from persons who do not have a college degree or who are graduates of a college without regional accreditation will not be considered under any circumstances.
+Applications to our Master of Arts (Religion) and Master of Arts in Marriage and Family Therapy degree programs from persons who do not have a baccalaureate degree that is from an institution of higher education accredited by a US agency recognized by the Council for Higher Education Accreditation, or that is approved by a Canadian provincial quality assurance agency, or that is the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree will not be considered under any circumstances.